Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 How much does total knee replacement cost in India in 2025?

 Total knee replacement in India costs between USD 4,000 and USD 7,000 for a single knee at a JCI or NABH-accredited hospital.
 The lower end covers a conventional TKR with a standard implant; the higher end covers robotic-assisted surgery with a premium implant such as a high-flex or cementless design.
 Bilateral knee replacement (both knees) typically costs USD 7,000 to USD 12,000 when both are done in a single admission.
+See our full India cost guide for the line-by-line breakdown.

 How long do I need to stay in India after knee replacement?

 Most international patients stay in India for 14–21 days in total.
 You will spend 3–5 days in hospital, then move to a hotel close to the hospital for the outpatient physiotherapy and wound review phase.
 Your surgeon will clear you to fly home based on your wound healing and range of motion progress — typically between Day 14 and Day 21.
+See our week-by-week recovery guide for the specific Doppler criteria that determine your departure date.

 Is robotic knee replacement worth it?